junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 Now we have everything we need for a functioning VDOM!
 Conceptually, this is almost the same approach that React uses for diffing, and it works really well.

-We could always optimize it, of course.
+We could always add features or optimize it, of course.
 For example, currently, if we remove a node from a set of siblings, then all of the sibling DOM nodes after it in the list will be modified unnecessarily, due to their positions shifting by one.
 React handles this by using unique string keys for lists of elements rather than keeping track of them by numeric index relative to their siblings.
 This allows React to track list items across renders and only update their DOM objects if they actually change.

 I'll leave that as an exercise for you, though.